MieszkoMakuch/government-analytics/README.md

     * `select "Ewa Żmuda-Trzebiatowska" office spendings in 2013`
 * average sum of the spending of all representatives in the specified year.
 Examples:
     * `select avg spendings in 2013`
-* name of representative with the biggest number of trips abroad in the specified term.
+* name of the representative with the biggest number of trips abroad in the specified term.
 Examples:
     * `select representative with max trips term 7`
     * `select representative max trips term 7`
     * `select rep max trips term 7`
-* name of representative who was abroad for the longest time in the specified term.
+* name of the representative who was abroad for the longest time in the specified term.
 Examples:
     * `select representative with the longest trips term 7`
     * `select representative longest trips term 7`
     * `select rep longest trips term 7`
-* name of representative who took the most expensive trip abroad in the specified term.
+* name of the representative who took the most expensive trip abroad in the specified term.
 Examples:
     * `select representative with the most expensive trip term 7`
     * `select representative mexpensive trip term 7`
     * `select rep mexpensive trip term 7`